-Are you thinking about installing ERP software in your organization?
-Before you jump right in and start implementing the new features, it’s important to get your timeline right.
+Are you thinking about replacing your legacy system and perhaps implementing ERP software?
+Before you jump right in, it’s important to get your timeline right.

 Today, we’re discussing the top legacy system migration risks so you can prepare for them before you even start evaluating new software.